peterloes/Audio/README.md

 - Random Playback Audio files P001.wav/mp3 up to P005.wav/mp3 over time
 - Record Audio files R001.wav up to R999.wav over time
 - Combined Audio Playback and Record over time
+- There are two special IDs:
+  "ANY" means there was a transponder detected, but its ID is not listed.
+  "UNKNOWN" means that NO transponder could be detected
 -	Low power consumption and specific data collection lead to long lasting collection periods
 -	Applicable world-wide due to its compatibility with different types of radio clock receivers
 -	Data-transfer to external devices, such as personal computers